 The house has received The Architectural Review, AR House Awards in 2010.
 It also bagged the Piranesi Award 2009, Piran Days of Architecture and was a finalist entry for the Greek Architectural Awards 2009, Hellenic Institute of Architecture.

 Architect: Al Schwarz

 Designed by Al Schwarz, Robot Ranch is a monolithic dome home located in Ferris, Ellis County rural town, Texas.
 The earth sheltered home is completely covered in rock, making it unique in its own rights.
-With inspiration derived from his love for monolithic dome homes, Al started construction of this home with slate and travertine tile, with storage shelfs of concrete blocks.
-This enables it to blend perfectly with the surrounding landscape, giving it appeal of a stone house.
+With inspiration derived from his love for monolithic dome homes, Al started construction of this home with slate and travertine tile, with storage shelves of concrete blocks.
+This enables it to blend perfectly with the surrounding landscape, giving it the appeal of a stone house.

-Al’s earth sheltered home has a multi-level retaining rock wall which encapsulates the whole structure.
+Al’s earth sheltered home has a multi-level retaining rock wall that encapsulates the whole structure.
 This also creates a base for garden plants and natural greenery to flourish.
 The home itself is an interconnected network of domes covered in rock that double as a stone pathway to move around.

 # Edgeland Earth-Sheltered Home in Austin, Texas

 Completed in 2012 by Bercy Chen Studio, from Austin, Texas, for Chris Brown, (a lawyer by day, science-fiction writer by night) Edgeland House or Chris Brown’s ‘Nature bunker’ (as he likes to call it) – the house is spread across a 1,400-square-foot area adjacent to the Colorado River.

 The green roof architecture is the work of John Hart Asher of the Ecosystem Design Group at the Lady Bird Johnson Wildflower Center in Austin.
 He planted more than 40 native species of plants and wildflowers on the roof and site, which helps protect the local ecosystem immensely.